Showing posts with label florence. Show all posts

 Since I never listened to the radio, I did not know that many of the television shows that I watched were once live radio shows.

-Many famous people came to the Shoals in those early years, but growing up in the Shoals, they were just another face in the crowd.
+Many famous people came to the Shoals in those early years, but growing up there, they were just another face in the crowd.

 When I was a teenager, just turned sixteen, I worked at Shockley's Pancake House, which was across the street from Holiday Inn, where many of the famous entertainers stayed when they were in town.